babelouest/angharad/README.md

 Beware that the static web server is not secured with SSL connection, so don't use it outside a trusted network. i.e., don't forward ports directly outside your network.

-If you want to access angharad in a secure connection, you can use apache `mod_proxy` for example, and embed angharad access in it.
+If you want to access angharad in a secure connection, you can use apache `mod_proxy` and an https instance for example, and embed angharad access in it.

 ## Database